shrujanashadangi/DAA-lab/README.md

 4. Maximum Simultaneous Occupancy at a Party (O(n log n) Time)
 5. Merge Overlapping Intervals (O(n log n) Time)
 6. Point Covered by the Maximum Number of Intervals (O(n log n) Time)

+### 📁 Lab 5

+This lab contains implementations of the following programs in C:

+1. Find the Median of N Numbers without Sorting
+2. Find the K'th Smallest Element without Sorting
+3. Quick Sort of N Random Elements Stored in a File
+4. Heap Sort of N Randomly Generated Elements Stored in a File

 ## Files Included